 Supporting a more able child at Clyst Heath

 Our definition of a more able child:

 “…gifted pupils are those who have the potential to excel … and talented pupils as those pupils who are exhibiting that excellence to achieve at a level significantly in advance of the expectation for their year group.”

-From the Clyst Heath School Policy document for Gifted and Talented Education.
+From the Clyst Heath School Policy document for More Able Children.

 Our rational for identifying and providing a curriculum for more able children:

 - A child with special education needs should have their needs met,

 - The special education needs of the children will normally be met in the mainstream school or classroom setting,

 - The views of the child should be sought and taken into account,

 - Children with special educational needs should be offered full access to a broad, balanced and relevant education.